Hawaii Department of Land and Natural Resources: Board of Land and Natural Resources

 The DLNR is headed by an executive board, the Board of Land and Natural Resources (BLNR).
 It is composed of seven members, one from each land district and three at large, and the chairperson, who is the executive head of the department.
 Members are nominated with the consent of the Senate and are appointed by the Governor for a four-year term.
 No more than three members can be from the same political party and any member having an interest in any matter before the board must recuse themselves from voting or discussing the matter with the rest of the board.
 One member must have a background in conservation while another member must have demonstrated knowledge of Native Hawaiian traditions and practices.
-The Chairperson is a full-time position appointed by the Governor of Hawaiʻi.
+The chairperson is a full-time position appointed by the Governor of Hawaiʻi.
 The Board convenes twice monthly on the second and fourth Fridays of the month.
-At these meetings, testimony from the public about programs, development plans, etc. are presented.